aoloe/scribus-newsletter/current.md

 - Franz has added a timer showing the time remaining until the next autosave.
 It has been made opt-in.

-- Some work by Fran on the tables:
+- Some work by Franz on the tables:
   - disabling the shape tab of the PP.
   - resizing the cells when the table size changes.